Rassska/ShellChecker/README.md

 # ShellChecker

 ### Description
-**This console app automated students' bash scripts testing some routine bash scripts like "Calculating" that saved about 10 minutes per student's task review.**
+**This console app automated students' bash scripts testing like "Calculating" that saved about 10 minutes per student's task review.**

 ### How it is working?